Transylvanian Saxons: Dialect

 The Transylvanian Saxon dialect (endonym: Siweberjesch-Såksesch or simply just Såksesch; Siebenbürgisch-Sächsisch) is a very conservative and rather archaic German dialect that has evolved throughout the passing of time relatively isolated from other German dialects (apart, most notably, from Transylvanian Landler).
 It has also come in contact with Romanian and Hungarian from which several words were derived.
 Nevertheless, Transylvanian Saxon is very similar to Luxembourgish and sounds as a form of medieval German (e.g. Old High German or Middle High German).

 The similarities with Luxembourgish are both in lexical nature and grammar nature.
-It also has a series of characters which are different than in standard German (i.e. Hochdeutsch), for example 'å' (or dumpfes a as it is known in standard German) which is pronounced as in Norwegian or Danish.
-It is also important to note the fact that even proper names of some Transylvanian Saxon localities sound very similar to Luxembourgish (e.g. 'Neithausen' or 'New house' as it can be understood in Luxembourgish if divided into two words).
+It also has a series of characters which are different from those of standard German (i.e., Hochdeutsch), for example 'å' (or dumpfes a as it is known in standard German) which is pronounced as in Norwegian or Danish.
+It is also important to note the fact that even proper names of some Transylvanian Saxon localities sound very similar to Luxembourgish (e.g., "Neithausen" or New house as it can be understood in Luxembourgish if divided into two words).
 The earliest text in Transylvanian Saxon was written by Johannes Tröster in 1666.

-In comparative linguistics, Transylvanian Saxon is a West Central German dialect that is part of the Moselle Franconian branch.
+In comparative linguistics, Transylvanian Saxon is a West Central German dialect which is part of the Moselle Franconian branch.
 Historically, it has been spoken more in rural areas of Transylvania and to a lesser extent in the urban settlements where Transylvanian Saxons lived.
-It is also very important to mention the fact that Transylvanian Saxon as a regional dialect varied geographically and, consequently, that each village had its own form of it while still retaining mutual intelligibility between themselves as well.
+Transylvanian Saxon as a regional dialect varied geographically and, consequently, that each village had its own form of it while still retaining mutual intelligibility among themselves as well.